-A service must be registered with Tusla to receive funding from DCYA.
-All facilities/locations operated by a service must be registered with Tusla, have an individual DCYA reference number and children must attend the facility/ location in which they are registered.
+A service must be registered with Tusla to receive funding from DCEDIY.
+Services who provide both an ELC and an SAC service must be registered with Tusla for both services.
+All facilities/locations operated by a service must be registered with Tusla, have an individual Service Reference number and children must attend the facility/ location in which they are registered.
 Proof of Tusla registration must be available on the premises for inspection if required.